Skip to Content

 3. Arthurs Point

-If you’re coming to Queenstown in Winter, Arthurs Point is a great area to base yourself in due to its proximity to Coronet Peak Ski Resort.
-Arthurs Point is only a short drive from Arrowtown too which puts it smack bang in the middle of both Queenstown and Arrowtown.
-Also, in the area is the very popular Onsen Hot Pools (one of the best hot pools in Queenstown) and the world-famous Shotover Jet.
+If you’re visiting in winter, Arthurs Point is a great area to base yourself in due to its proximity to Coronet Peak Ski Resort.
+Arthurs Point is only a short drive from Arrowtown too, which puts it smack bang in the middle of both Queenstown and Arrowtown.
+Also, in the area is the very popular Onsen Hot Pools and the world-famous Shotover Jet.

 Arthurs Point is a 10-minute drive from Queenstown.
 It’s mostly a residential area but there are a few hotels as well as the Top 10 Holiday Park (ideal if you have a self-contained vehicle or are keen to camp).

-There are a number of hiking tracks in the area including the Morningstar Track and the longer Moonlight Track.
-Also worth checking out is Canyon Brewing (next to Shotover Jet) for some amazing Queenstown craft beer.
+There are several hiking tracks in the area including the Morningstar Track and the longer Moonlight Track.
+Also worth checking out is Canyon Brewing (next to Shotover Jet) for some amazing craft beer!

 There’s a regular bus service here so it’s pretty convenient despite it being over a 10-minute drive from downtown.
 The hotels here are very reasonably priced and all the hotels listed below offer free parking to guests.
 The scenery in Arthurs Point is gorgeous and it’s very quiet and relaxing.
-Despite being a drive from Queenstown, you’re close to Arrowtown and all of the exciting things to do and see in Arrowtown!
+Despite being a drive from Queenstown, you’re close to Arrowtown and all of the exciting things to do there.

 Cons to staying in Arthurs Point: